Diminution in Value in Car Accident Claims. Lessons from McCausland v Tesco [2025]

 This principle is central to the duty to mitigate loss.
 A claimant must act reasonably to reduce their losses.
 If they cannot afford to pay for hire in advance, using a credit hire company may be justified—but only if they can prove their financial limitations.

-A stark reminder is a case dealt with by our own office where an individual with over £200,000.00 in one bank account sought to rely on impecuniosity after an accident in 2020.
-He was a businessman who owned two chinese restaurants and sucessfully argued that those funds were savings that he would not sacrifice in the middle of a pandemic where the future was uncertain.
+In a case dealt with by our own office, our client with over £200,000.00 in one bank account sought to rely on impecuniosity after an accident in 2020.
+He was a businessman who owned a number of Chinese restaurants and we successfully argued that those funds were savings that he would not sacrifice in the middle of a pandemic where the future was uncertain.

 Legal Framework: Pleading and Proving Impecuniosity